QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 ### Get Started

-Find out [How to Get Started](/doc/how-to-get-started/) with Qubes, check out the other [How-to Guides](/doc/#how-to-guides), and learn about [Templates](/doc/#templates).
+Find out [Getting Started](/doc/getting-started/) with Qubes, check out the other [How-to Guides](/doc/#how-to-guides), and learn about [Templates](/doc/#templates).